Carlos-D-09/KnownHome/README.md

 ```

 > [!NOTE]
 > The command `virtualenv - p 3.11` venv searches the specified Python version into the default executable path.
-If your Python versión executable is installed on a different path, you must specify the path in the command.
+If your Python version executable is installed on a different path, you must specify the path in the command.
 To achieve this, you can use the next command: `virtualenv --python /path/to/your/python venv`

 ### Setting the .env file
 The project requires certain environment variables to work, which are written into a template .env.example.
 To use it, copy and rename the file .env.example to .env,  and then adjust the values according to your equipment.
 Below is an example of a .env file: